Project-Books/book-project/CONTRIBUTING.md

+# Contributing

+*Multiple versions of this document may exist, so please always refer to the [version on the master branch](https://github.com/knjk04/book-project/edit/master/CONTRIBUTING.md).*

-Firstly, thank you for taking an interest in contributing!
+Thank you for taking an interest in contributing!

-As with the code of conduct, this contributing document may change over time, so please ensure that you stay up-to-date with it.
-Multiple versions of this document may exist, so please always refer to the [version on the master branch](https://github.com/knjk04/book-project/edit/master/CONTRIBUTING.md).
+As with the [code of conduct](https://github.com/knjk04/book-project/blob/master/CODE_OF_CONDUCT.md), this contributing document may change over time, so please ensure that you stay up-to-date with it.

 ## Code of Conduct